Sonic Dream Collective

-Sonic Dream Collective were a Swedish pop band from the city of Uppsala.
+Sonic Dream Collective was a Swedish pop group from Uppsala.

-They had their breakthrough with the 1995 single “Don't Go Breaking My Heart” which reached #5 on Billboards Hot Dance Breakouts Club Play top 5 list in US in 1997.

-Shortly after the release of the song "Don't Go Breaking My Heart", the h version of the song called "Nie jestem zła" was created.
-That version is performed by Magdalena Sokołowska, who used her name as a stage pseudonym in the 1990s.
-This singer created songs on the borderline of eurodance and Polish dance music known as disco polo.
+The band had its breakthrough with the 1995 single "Don't Go Breaking My Heart", which reached number five on the Billboard Hot Dance Breakouts Club Play chart in the United States in 1997.
+Shortly after its release, a Polish version of the song titled "Nie jestem zła" was recorded by Magdalena Sokołowska, performing under the stage name Magdalena.
+Her version blended elements of Eurodance and disco polo.

-The group achieved greatest success with their third single “Oh, Baby All” which peaked at #2 in Sweden.
-It also topped the Swedish national radio P3 Tracks chart.
-The debut album “Gravity” was also released the same year (1997 in the US).

-Members of the band were singer-songwriter Linn Engström, songwriter Jon Hällgren and producer Anders Wågberg.

-Between 1994 and 1997 the band had their own record label Flying Duck Music together with producer Stefan Warnberg.
+The group achieved its greatest success with the third single "Oh, Baby All", which peaked at number two in Sweden and topped the Swedish national radio P3 Tracks chart.
+Their debut album, Gravity, was released the same year (and in 1997 in the US).
+Band members included singer-songwriter Linn Engström, songwriter Jon Hällgren, and producer Anders Wågberg.
+Between 1994 and 1997, the band operated its own record label, Flying Duck Music, alongside producer Stefan Warnberg.

-A close collaboration was soon established with Giovanni Sconfienza and the record label Remixed Records where the second and final album “Dustproof” was released in 1998.
-By then the name had been shortened to Sonic Dream.

-"Dustproof" also featured a collaboration with American guitarist Raven Storm, who was recording his album at the Flying Duck studios.
-Hearing Storm's playing, Wågberg decided to add a rock element to their music.
-Storm recorded several guitar solos and rhythm guitar parts, but most of it, including all of the solos, were left out of the final cut due to the producers' reluctance to change the musical formula.
-Storm is featured most prominently on the song "Colors of the Wind."
+A collaboration with Giovanni Sconfienza and the label Remixed Records led to the release of their second and final album, Dustproof, in 1998.
+By this time, the group had shortened its name to Sonic Dream.
+Dustproof featured a collaboration with American guitarist Raven Storm, who was recording at Flying Duck studios at the time.
+Wågberg added rock elements to the music using Storm's guitar parts, though most of Storm's solos were removed from the final mix to maintain the band's established musical style.
+Storm appears most prominently on the song "Colors of the Wind".

-Their song "Love" is used in one of the Dancemania soundtracks and on Dance Dance Revolution 2nd ReMIX.
+Their song "Love" was featured in the Dancemania compilation series and in the video game Dance Dance Revolution 2ndMix.